Mark-MDO47/ArduinoClass/ArduinoCode/VoiceCommands/README.md

 ## Changes in DFRobot code
 I hacked the DFRobot code to allow it to run on an Arduino Nano.
 I did not do this in a particularly pleasing way, just made it work.
 - Thus the DFRobot code here is not exactly the code from DFRobot.
 Caveat Programmor!
+- The unmodified DFRobot code can be found here: https://github.com/DFRobot/DFRobot_DF2301Q

 I was having trouble making the I2C interface work on the Nano so I just stuck with the UART interface.
 Not sure if the problems were something to do with adapting to Arduino Nano that I didn't take into account or what they were.